Militias in Afghanistan’s north are taking up the fight against the Taliban

 In the past several days, fighting has been reported in nine provinces across the north, and armed militias or civilian groups have formed to repel the insurgents, often fighting alongside state forces.
 All are loyal to local leaders from minority Tajik, Uzbek or other ethnic groups that have no love for Ghani, a member of the dominant ethnic Pashtun group based in southern Afghanistan.

 In Kunduz province, a strategic area near the northern border with Tajikistan, several officials there said Tuesday that insurgents were fighting against local forces inside the provincial capital city and were either attacking or in control of most rural districts.
 They also seized a dry port on the border.
 The Taliban has tried several times in the past to take over Kunduz city and held it briefly in 2015.
-If the group was to take over the city, it would be a major turning point in the 20-year conflict.
+If the group were to take over the city, it would be a major turning point in the 20-year conflict.

 “The city is under attack,” said Ghulam Rabani, a member of the provincial council, reached in Kunduz city Tuesday evening.
 He said that local fighters and government forces were defending the city and had recaptured one rural district but that “all others are now ruled by the Taliban.”